Neal Maupay: 2020–21 season

-Maupay opened his scoring tally on the second game of the season scoring two inside the first seven minutes in an eventual 3–0 away win over Newcastle.
-On 26 September, Manchester United were given a penalty after the final whistle due to VAR giving a handball on Maupay right at the end.
-Bruno Fernandes converted the penalty with United winning the match 3–2.
-Maupay also scored a penalty himself earlier on in the game in Panenka style.
-Maupay played in Brighton's 1–0 away victory over defending champions Liverpool on 3 February 2021 claiming their first league win at Anfield since 1982.
-Maupay was sent off after the full time whistle on 9 May in a 2–1 away loss at Wolves for confronting the referee, Jonathan Moss, with captain Lewis Dunk also being dismissed earlier in the game for pulling back Fábio Silva who was darting for goal.
+Maupay opened his scoring tally on the second game of the season scoring two inside the first seven minutes in an eventual 3–0 away win over Newcastle United.
+On 26 September, Manchester United were given a penalty after the final whistle due to VAR deeming Maupay to have committed handball right at the end.
+Bruno Fernandes converted the penalty with United winning the match 3–2; Maupay also scored a penalty himself earlier on in the game in Panenka style.
+Maupay was sent off after the full time whistle on 9 May in a 2–1 away loss at Wolverhampton Wanderers for confronting the referee, Jonathan Moss.
 As a result, Maupay missed the last three games of the season.

 2021–22 season

-Maupay put Brighton back level with Burnley on 14 August in the opening game of the 2021–22 season with Alexis Mac Allister scoring the winner for The Seagulls five minutes later to take all three points at Turf Moor on Maupay's 25th birthday.
-He scored in the next match, scoring Brighton's second in a 2–0 home win over Watford on 21 August, with the return to a full stadium.
-On 27 September, away at bitter rivals Crystal Palace, Maupay lobbed Palace keeper Vicente Guaita after a long ball from Joël Veltman and earnt a 90+5th-minute equaliser taking a point back to Sussex after the eventual 1–1 draw.
-He came on as a substitute in fourth round EFL Cup fixture away at Leicester on 27 September, where he later hit the crossbar in the eventual penalty shootout after the score finished level, with his penalty miss and Enock Mwepu's kick saved by Foxes keeper Danny Ward ending Brighton's hopes of advancing to the quarter finals.